Skip to content

 .bed

-"Primary representation of genotype calls at biallelic variants The first three bytes should be 0x6c, 0x1b, and 0x01 in that order.
-The rest of the file is a sequence of V blocks of N/4 (rounded up) bytes each, where V is the number of variants and N is the number of samples.
-The first block corresponds to the first marker in the .bim file, etc."
+The BED file is the binary representation of genotype calls at biallelic variants.
+The first three bytes are a magic number (0x6c, 0x1b, 0x01) that identifies the file format.
+The rest of the file contains genotype data: a sequence of V blocks (one per variant) of N/4 (rounded up) bytes each, where V is the number of variants and N is the number of samples.
+Each block stores genotypes for all samples at that variant position, with 2 bits per genotype (00=homozygote for allele 1, 01=heterozygote, 10=homozygote for allele 2, 11=missing).

 00000000 6c 1b 01 ff ff bf bf ff ff ff ef fb ff ff ff fe |l...............|